 A student has not completed registration until all required steps have been taken, including payment of tuition and fees.
-Any student failing to complete registration on the published deadline dates will incur a late enrollment charge.
+Any student failing to complete registration by the published deadlines will incur a late enrollment charge.
 See the Registrar's Academic Calendar for deadlines.